ToshioCP/Rake-tutorial-for-beginners-en/sec6.md

 Rake recognizes that `hello[James,` is a task name because no closing bracket exists.
 But, since Rakefile doesn't have such task, rake issues an error.

-If you want to put spaces in the argument, enclose it in double quotes (`"`).
+If you want to put spaces in the argument, enclose it with double quotes (`"`).
 For further information, refer to [Bash reference manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).

 ```